Lieb-Mattis states for robust entangled differential phase sensing: State preparation

 \subsection{Unitary generation of entanglement}

 An approach to preparing the target state is to initialize the system in the state $\ket{\psi_0}=\ket{\tfrac{N}{4},+\tfrac{N}{4},\tfrac{N}{4},-\tfrac{N}{4}}$, where all atoms in ensemble $A$ are in the excited state, and all atoms in ensemble $B$ are in the ground state.
-By adiabatically sweeping a field gradient $H_{\delta}(t)=-\delta(t) \left(J_z^A-J_z^B\right)$ in addition to the cavity Hamiltonian, from $\delta/\raisedchi \gg 1$ to $\delta / \raisedchi\ll 1$, the target state can be prepared with arbitrarily high fidelity, provided the sweep is sufficiently slow (see Appendix \ref{app:adiabatic}).
-This is because the target state corresponds to the ground state of the cavity Hamiltonian when permutation symmetry within each subensemble is imposed, whereas the inital state is an eigentstate of the field gradient.
-However, with decoherence rates competing with the unitary dynamics, achieving a sweep that is adiabatic and at the same time fast enough compared to the decoherence rates requires $C\gg1$.
+By adiabatically sweeping a field gradient $H_{\delta}(t)=-\delta_t(t) \left(J_z^A-J_z^B\right)$ in addition to the cavity Hamiltonian, from $\delta_t (0)/\raisedchi \gg 1$ to $\delta_t (t_{\rm final}) / \raisedchi\ll 1$, the target state can be prepared with arbitrarily high fidelity, provided the sweep is sufficiently slow.
+This is because the target state corresponds to the ground state of the cavity Hamiltonian when permutation symmetry within each sub-ensemble is imposed, whereas the initial state is an eigenstate of the field gradient.
+The speed at which the adiabatic sweep can be performed depends on the instantaneous energy gap of the Hamiltonian to the state closest in energy that shares the same symmetries as the cavity Hamiltonian and the initial state.
+In the two limits $\delta_t / \raisedchi\gg1$ and $\delta_t/\raisedchi \ll 1$, the gap between the ground and first excited state is independent of $N$ and scales with $2\delta_t$ and $2\raisedchi$ respectively, (see Appendix \ref{app:adiabatic}).
+The non-collective gap, impose time scales that are challenging.
+With decoherence rates competing with the unitary dynamics, achieving a sweep that is adiabatic and at the same time fast enough compared to the decoherence rates requires $C\gg1$.
 This condition poses a significant challenge for currently available cavity systems, which typically operate in the regime $C\approx 1$.

 A more practical approach in the presence of decoherence is to generate a proxy of the target state by performing a quench using a Hamiltonian of the form

 applied to the same initial state $\ket{\psi_0}$.
 This Hamiltonian can be viewed as the atomic analog of the bosonic Hamiltonian responsible for generating two-mode squeezing \cite{sundar2023bosonic}.
 Such a Hamiltonian can be implemented by introducing additional one-axis twisting interactions of the form $H_{\rm OAT}=\raisedchi\left( J_z^AJ_z^A+J_z^BJ_z^B\right)$ to a spin-exchange Hamiltonian.
 This addition effectively cancels the interactions within each subensemble, since $\bm{J}^K \cdot \bm{J}^K = J_+^K J_-^K + J_z^K J_z^K$ does not generate dynamics when the instantaneous state is an eigenstate of this operator.
 In Appendix \ref{app:TMS_H}, we detail a potential method for realizing this interaction with multi-level atoms in a cavity.
 Note that the Hamiltonian derived in Appendix \ref{app:TMS_H} is equivalent to the expression in Eq.~\eqref{eq:H_TMS} up to a rotation generated by $J_z^-$.
 Specifically, $i \left(J_+^A J_-^B - J_-^A J_+^B\right) = e^{+i\frac{\pi}{4} J_z^-} \left(J_+^A J_-^B + J_-^A J_+^B\right) e^{-i\frac{\pi}{4} J_z^-}$.